stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 * The _layout_ class is reused to specify the structure of the image data.

-We impose the following assumptions:

-* One byte per channel.
+* Assume one byte per colour channel.

-* Colour images contain an alpha channel.

 The AWT helper is used to load the Java image: